Quick comparison

 About Caffeine

-Caffeine is one of the original Mac keep-awake apps.
-Click the coffee cup icon in your menu bar and your Mac stays awake.
-Click it again to turn it off.
-That's the entire feature set.
+Caffeine is one of the originals.
+Coffee cup icon in the menu bar.
+Click it, Mac stays awake.
+Click again, back to normal.
+That's the whole thing.

-It was great for its time and millions of people used it.
-But the original Caffeine hasn't been updated in years and may not work well on recent macOS versions.
-There's a newer app called Caffeinated ($0.99) that does the same thing with a more modern codebase, but the concept is the same: a simple on/off toggle with no conditions.
+Millions of people used it.
+But the original hasn't been updated in years and may not play well with recent macOS versions.
+There's a newer app called Caffeinated ($0.99) with the same concept and a more current codebase.
+Same idea though: on/off toggle, no conditions.

 Where Shake It On wins

-Caffeine's simplicity is also its limitation.
-It can't answer questions like "should I be running right now?"
-It doesn't know if you're on battery, in a video call, or whether it's 2 AM and you actually want your Mac to sleep.
+Caffeine's simplicity is also its blind spot.
+It can't tell whether it should be running right now.
+Doesn't know you're on battery, in a video call, or that it's the middle of the night.

-- Mouse movement that works in corporate environments with locked settings and keeps remote desktop sessions alive
+- Mouse movement: works on corporate Macs with Energy Saver locked, keeps remote desktop alive

-The other big difference: Caffeine prevents sleep at the system level but doesn't generate any actual user activity.
-Slack, Teams, and remote desktop software don't see any mouse movement, so they may still mark you as away or disconnect.
-Shake It On's mouse movement registers as real input everywhere.
+The other big gap: Caffeine prevents sleep at the system level but doesn't create any actual user activity.
+Slack and Teams still see you as idle.
+Remote desktop sessions can still time out.
+Shake It On generates real mouse input that registers everywhere.